quii/learn-go-with-tests/select.md

 ### `httptest`

 - A convenient way of creating test servers so you can have reliable and controllable tests.
-- Using the same interfaces as the "real" `net/http` servers which is consistent and less for you to learn.
+- Uses the same interfaces as the "real" `net/http` servers which is consistent and less for you to learn.